seleniumbase/SeleniumBase/README.md

     brew install chromedriver phantomjs

-(There are web drivers for other web browsers as well.
+(NOTE: There are web drivers for other web browsers as well.
 These two will get you started.)

+(WINDOWS users: [Download Chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads) and put it in your PATH.
+Next, [Download PhantomJS](https://bitbucket.org/ariya/phantomjs/downloads) and also put that in your PATH.)

 **Step 1:** Checkout the SeleniumSpot Test Framework with Git or a Git GUI tool: